 What are Alpine Strawberries?

-Although similar to modern strawberries, alpine strawberry plants are smaller, lack runners and have significantly smaller fruit, about the size of a fingernail.
-A member of the rose family, Rosaceae, the alpine strawberry is a botanical form of the wood strawberry, or fraise de bois in France.
+Although similar to modern strawberries, alpine strawberry plants are smaller, lack runners, and have significantly smaller fruit, about the size of a fingernail.
+A member of the rose family, Rosaceae, the alpine strawberry is a botanical form of the wood strawberry, or “fraise de bois” in French.

-These tiny plants can be found growing wild along the perimeter of woods in Europe, North and South America and northern Asia and Africa.
+These tiny plants can be found growing wild along the perimeter of woods in Europe, North and South America, and northern Asia and Africa.
 This alpine form of the wood strawberry was first discovered around 300 years ago in the low Alps.
-Unlike wood strawberries that only bear fruit in the spring, alpine strawberries continuously bear though the growing season, June to October.
+Unlike wood strawberries that only bear fruit in the spring, alpine strawberries continuously bear through the growing season, June to October.

 Additional Woodland Strawberry Information

 The first runner-less alpine strawberries selected were called ‘Bush Alpine’ or ‘Gaillon.’
 Today, there are many strains of alpine strawberries, some of which produce fruit that is yellow or cream in color.
-They can be grown in USDA zones 3-10.
+They can be grown in USDA zones 3 through 10.

-Plants have tri-foliate, slightly serrated, green leaves.
-Blooms are small, 5-petaled, and white with yellow centers.
-Fruit has a delicately sweet, wild strawberry flavor with many varieties said to have a hint of pineapple.
+The plants have tri-foliate, slightly serrated, green leaves.
+Blooms are small, five petaled, and white with yellow centers.
+The fruit has a delicately sweet, wild strawberry flavor with many varieties said to have a hint of pineapple.